bennettmatuszewski/bennettmatuszewski/README.md

  🎮 In 2025, I released <a href="https://store.steampowered.com/app/1552500/Slimekeep/">Slimekeep</a>, an indie roguelike game that took me five years to develop using Unity and C#

  🎥 I run the  <a href="https://www.youtube.com/@BenBonk">BenBonk</a> YouTube Channel, a game development focused channel where I share my journey as a developer

+ 📚 I am currently a computer science and business analytics double major at **William & Mary**

  🌱 I’m currently looking to learn more about **Web Development and IoT**